King Vidor: Brentwood Film Corporation and the "Preachment" films, 1918–1919

 In 1918, at the age of 24, Vidor directed his first Hollywood feature, The Turn in the Road (1919), a film presentation of a Christian Science evangelical tract sponsored by a group of doctors and dentists affiliated as the independent Brentwood Film Corporation.
 Vidor recalls of his first foray into Hollywood film-making:

 I wrote a script [The Turn in the Road] and sent it around ... and nine doctors put up $1,000 each ... and it was a success.
 That was the beginning.
 I didn't have time to go to college.

-Vidor would make three more films for the Brentwood Corporation, all of which featured as yet unknown comedienne Zasu Pitts, who the director had discovered on a Hollywood streetcar.
-The films Better Times, The Other Half, and Poor Relations, all completed in 1919, also featured future film director David Butler and starred Vidor's then wife Florence Arto Vidor (married in 1915), a rising actor in Hollywood pictures.
+Vidor made three more films for the Brentwood Corporation, all of which featured as yet-unknown comedienne Zasu Pitts, whom the director had discovered on a Hollywood streetcar.
+The films Better Times, The Other Half, and Poor Relations, all completed in 1919, also featured future film director David Butler and starred Vidor's then-wife Florence Arto Vidor (married in 1915), a rising actor in Hollywood pictures.
 Vidor ended his association with the Brentwood group in 1920.